Catskill909/json/ROADMAP.md

 - Add "Convert" dropdown in ControlsBar
 - Use libraries: `json2csv`, `js-yaml`, `xml-js`
 - For code generation: custom templates for TS/Dart
+- Extend current feed pipeline so users can export converted JSON back to the original XML/RSS form
 - Show conversion result in output pane

 **Value:** Ties into your Flutter/TypeScript workflow.
 Analysts love JSON→CSV.